microsoft/winget-pkgs/doc/manifest/schema/1.7.0/installer.md

  **Optional Field**

  This key represents the package version as displayed in Windows Apps & Features.
+This is the value of the `DisplayVersion` subkey for the package in the [Windows registry][uninstall-registry].
 It is used to help correlate installed packages with manifests in configured sources.

  > Note: When the PackageVersion and DisplayVersion are the same, the DisplayVersion should be omitted from the AppsAndFeaturesEntries
 </details>